pakeke-constructor/ideas/reverse_event_buses.md

 umg.ask("isHidden", OR, ent) -- whether `ent` is hidden umg.ask("canUseItem", OR ent, itemEnt) -- whether `ent` can use `itemEnt` umg.ask("canRide", OR, ent, steedEnt) -- whether `ent` can ride `steedEnt`

+-- a more interesting one:
+umg.ask("getDamageMultiplier", MULTIPLICATION, ent) -- returns the damage multiplier for `ent`.
+-- Note that the reducer function is multiplication in this case.
+-- This is because we are combining the damage multipliers from all answers.
 ```